 But I do love adding a vegetable or other side dish just to round it out.

-If you can't get broccoli rabe, regular broccoli, sauteed with garlic and oil, is equally great with this dish.
+If you can't find broccoli rabe, regular broccoli, sauteed with garlic and oil, is equally great with this dish.

 This orange and fennel salad has also become a favorite of ours and also winds up on our table at least once a week.
 Refreshing, and so tasty!